tf63/turbo-template/README.md

-pnpm test:e2e:ui # Run the end-to-end tests with UI pnpm format      # Format the JavaScript/TypeScript files using Biome and other files using Prettier. pnpm generate    # Generate a component from templates with plop pnpm clean       # Remove build artifacts and other generated files
+pnpm test:e2e:ui # Run the end-to-end tests with UI pnpm format      # Format the JavaScript/TypeScript files using Biome and other files using Prettier. pnpm generate    # Generate a component from templates with plop
 ```

 ## DevTools